Endowed and Annual Scholarships

 The Mary Clark Memorial Endowed Scholarship was created by Mary Clark, a woman who understood the value of faith, philanthropy, community service, family and hard work.From the moment she was introduced to St. Mary’s, the all-female environment, which nurtures the gifts and talents of young women, resonated with Mrs. Clark.
 Ensuring that all qualified girls could attend St. Mary’s was always important to Mrs. Clark, so she established this scholarship to provide tuition assistance to students.

 The successful candidate for this scholarship will be able to describe how she has had to rely on her personal motivation to meet a goal in the past and describe how a St. Mary’s education will strengthen her ability to overcome obstacles and meet her goals in the future.
-The recipient of this scholarship must maintain a minimum grade point average of 3.0 while attending St. Mary’s Academy.

 This scholarship was created by alumnae from the Marylhurst College Class of 1969.
 These women initially banned together in the spirit of gratitude to create an endowed scholarship at their alma mater for the purpose of providing tuition assistance to young people wishing to attend Marylhurst University.
 However, after 125 years of operation, Marylhurst University closed its doors in 2018 leaving the class of 1969 with a decision about the disposition of their endowed funds.